-2 credits (2 lec hrs/wk) Survey of the manner in which the law and codes of ethics affect the practice of health occupations paraprofessionals.
-Includes introduction to concepts of litigation, consent, introduction to law, ethics and bioethics, genetic engineering, sterilization, abortion, and death and dying.
+Medical Law and Ethics is a survey of the manner in which the law and codes of ethics affect the practice of health occupations paraprofessionals.
+An introduction to the concepts of litigation, consent, introduction to law, ethics and bioethics, genetic engineering, sterilization, abortion, and death and dying.